How Old Are My Tires? DOT Date Code Tells You

 Proper Storage Increases the Life of the Tire

-While these are the main contributors to excessive tire aging, it would still take years of exposure in the hottest and driest climates for the first signs of tire aging to appear.
-Whitening of the rubber, and shallow hairline cracks in the upper or lower sidewall may be an indication of UV and heat damage, but not something you would commonly see in new tires.
+While these are the main contributors to excessive tire aging, it would still take years of exposure in the hottest, wettest, and driest climates for the first signs of tire aging to appear.
+Tires are durable, and if they’re showing signs of damage within the first few years, it’s a sign of poor quality.
+Whitening of the rubber and shallow hairline cracks in the upper or lower sidewall may be an indication of UV and heat damage, but these symptoms aren’t issues you commonly see in new tires.